T

 Minimum grooming required

-This is a great mix breed if you don’t want to put in the work required of a hairier or bigger canine.
+This is a great breed if you don’t want to put in the work required of a hairier or bigger canine.
 With its tight coat of hair, you won’t have to worry about shedding.
 That makes this dog an excellent hypoallergenic pet choice.

 Noisy barker

 This is a vocal pooch.
 To the point of distraction.
 To avoid this, put in the work.
 Your dog needs to learn serious social skills.
-Lucky for you, this is a smart dog and as long as training’s done right, it shouldn’t be hard.
+Lucky for you, this is a smart dog, and as long as training’s done right, it shouldn’t be hard.

 Easy to train and housebreak